 SEC.
-3.06 CONTRACT PAYMENT
+3.07 CONTRACT PAYMENT

 No payment will be made until the contract is approved by the Commissioner of the Department of Health or the Commissioner's designee.
-Under no conditions will the state be liable for the payment of any interest charges associated with the cost of the contract.
-The state is not responsible for and will not pay local, state, or federal taxes.
+Under no conditions will the State be liable for the payment of any interest charges associated with the cost of the contract.
+The State is not responsible for and will not pay local, state, or federal taxes.
 All costs associated with the contract must be stated in U.S. currency.

-Payment for agreements under \$500,000 for the undisputed purchase of goods or services provided to a state agency, will be made within 30 days of the receipt of a proper billing or the delivery of the goods or services to the location(s) specified in the agreement, whichever is later.
-A late payment is subject to 1.5% interest per month on the unpaid balance.
+Payment for agreements under \$500,000 for the undisputed purchase of goods or services provided to a state agency will be made within thirty (30) days of the receipt of a proper billing or the delivery of the goods or services to the location(s) specified in the agreement, whichever is later.
+A late payment is subject to one and a half percent (1.5%) interest per month on the unpaid balance.
 Interest will not be paid if there is a dispute or if there is an agreement that establishes a lower interest rate or precludes the charging of interest.

-Any single contract payment of \$1 million or higher must be accepted by the contractor via Electronic Funds Transfer (EFT).
+Any single contract payment of \$1,000,000 or higher must be accepted by the contractor via Electronic Funds Transfer (EFT).

 SEC.
-3.07 LOCATION OF WORK
+3.08 LOCATION OF WORK